mrspeaker/moncroffe/README.md

 - Choose "just you" or "everyone" for add/remove blocks
   - make tunnels just for you, baracades against everyone etc

+### Theme
-- Some reason clown particles get attracted to cube (theme)
+- Some reason clown particles get attracted to cube
-- The more you destroy clowns, the more coins the block sucks, greater the blocks value becomes. if people can't find it, it's value will rise
+- The more you destroy clowns, the more coins the block sucks, greater the blocks value becomes. if people can't find it, it's value will rise?
 - Health level on player, colour desaturates - easier to hide when nearly dead

 ## Cube geometry notes